UPDATE: Sculptor Says Breonna Taylor Bust In Oakland Damaged Again, Removed

-OAKLAND (CBS SF) — A ceramic bust of Breonna Taylor, severely damaged over the weekend in an attack that outraged the community, was attacked again and destroyed, according to the sculptor.
+OAKLAND (CBS SF) — A bust of Breonna Taylor, severely damaged over the weekend in an attack that outraged the community, was attacked again and now missing, according to the sculptor.

 The bust, installed two weeks ago near City Hall by sculptor Leo Carson, was damaged after getting hit with a blunt object.
 Carson told KPIX 5 Tuesday the bust was attacked a second time and likely completely destroyed.